 110 miles from downtown Portland

 While Eugene is known for the University of Oregon ducks, this cool city is brimming with things for you and your little explorers to do together.
 Browse and nosh downtown at the Fifth Street Public Market (296 E. 5th Ave.).
-Restaurants, like Bricks Artisan Burgers, let you enjoy a mouthwatering, gourmet craft burger and Rogue Tap Root Beer, and Goody’s Chocolate, Candy and Ice Cream scoops up creamy, homemade ice cream that’s fresh, preservative-free and gluten-free.
+Restaurants, like Bricks Artisan Burgers, let you enjoy a mouthwatering, gourmet craft burger and Rogue Tap Root Beer.
 When your little ones get antsy, take them to Skinner’s Butte (10 Cheshire St.), an award-winning park with an incredible play area called RiverPlay Discovery Village where they can play in the water, climb rocks, dig for fossils and ride in a stagecoach.

 Top your trip off with a stop at Cascades Raptor Center (32275 Fox Hollow Rd.), where kids can get up close and personal with more than 60 birds of prey.